 The WG agreed that the IRT volunteer recruitment process should take into account what areas of expertise are expected to be needed.
 Identification of necessary areas of expertise should preferably be done before issuing a call for volunteers.

-The WG also recognized that IIn some cases, additional outreach at the start or at a later stage of the IRT may be necessary to ensure that appropriate expertise is available and that directly affected parties are involved in the IRT.
+The WG also recognized that in some cases, additional outreach at the start or at a later stage of the IRT may be necessary to ensure that appropriate expertise is available and that directly affected parties are involved in the IRT.

 The WG recommends that the call for IRT volunteers should at a minimum be sent to all members of the PDP working group that was responsible for developing the policy recommendations.
 The call for volunteers may need to reach beyond the working group members to ensure broad participation by parties directly impacted by the implementation and parties with specialized expertise needed for implementation.
 However, as noted above, it will be important to ensure that all IRT members understand the role and remit of the IRT, especially IRT members that may not have been involved in developing the original policy recommendations.
 As such, familiarity with the policy recommendations as well as the deliberations that informed the policy recommendations is a minimum requirement for all IRT members.